tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * Sharpe ratios are used to examine investment performance based on the risk-to-reward ratio.

-    * The sharpe ratio calculates the risk associated with a return and then divides that by the standard deviation of a return.
+    * The Sharpe ratio calculates the risk associated with a return and then divides that by the standard deviation of a return.

-    * The higher the sharpe ratio, the greater the reward associated with the risk.
-A high sharpe ratio indicates a smart investment.
+    * The higher the Sharpe ratio, the greater the reward associated with the risk.
+A high Sharpe ratio indicates a smart investment.

-* Calculating the sharpe ratio for Harold's and the students' portfolios reveals whose portfolio has the greatest reward associated with the risk.
+* Calculating the Sharpe ratio for Harold's and the students' portfolios reveals whose portfolio has the greatest reward associated with the risk.

   ```python
   # Calculate sharpe ratio